 Ripple is underneath every stone you turn in the financial world.
 Their reach does not just extend to W3C for standardizing web payments.
 They were also part of the Federal Reserve Faster Payments Task Force steering committee.
 Former managing director of the IMF and current president of the ECB Christine Lagarde is incredibly crypto-friendly and outspoken in favor of digital assets.
 Chris Larsen is a member of the IMF high-level advisory group on fintech.
 Ripple is present at all financial community events, and their own annual conference called Swell attracts participants from the entire industry.

-To us, everything above is strong indications the XRP will be seeing a lot more mainstream adoption in the future.
+To us, everything above is strong indication the XRP will be seeing a lot more mainstream adoption in the future.